Like moths to a flame, millions of people visit NYC every year for a chance to catch a glimpse of the world-famous views of New York City.

 Brooklyn Bridge Park + Brooklyn Promenade

-We can’t talk about the best free viewpoints in New York City without mentioning one of the most beloved parks in NYC, Brooklyn Bridge Park!
+We can’t talk about the best free viewpoints in New York City without mentioning one of the most beloved parks in NYC, Brooklyn Bridge Park.

 Swing by Juliana’s for a take-out pie and spread out over a picnic blanket with your special someone to see exactly why sunset picnics are a favorite past-time for New Yorkers.

-Iconic New York City Views: Central Park
+Most Iconic New York City Viewpoint: Central Park

 There’s so much to love about Central Park and the breathtaking views of New York City’s iconic skyline poking through between trees is no exception.
+My two favorite NYC views within the park can be found at the Jackie Onassis Reservoir and from the iconic Bow Bridge.

-Honestly though, it’s not uncommon for me to wander aimlessly about and, in so doing, I’ve seen some lovely viewpoints that aren’t well known!
+Honestly though, it’s not uncommon for me to wander aimlessly about and, in so doing, I’ve seen some lovely viewpoints that aren’t well known.

 At the end of the day you simply can’t skip visiting Central Park regardless of how many times you’ve seen it because it never fails to feel magical.